 From the Field: George Visits a Deadly Stretch of Road

 George Malekela, an Amend Senior Programme Assistant in Tanzania, describes his visit to a deadly stretch of road in Dar es Salaam, Tanzania and his interactions with the local community there:

 This week I visited a neighborhood of Dar es Salaam, Tanzania called Bondeni where a trunk road was recently upgraded.
 Since the upgrading of the road was completed in late 2014 there have been many injuries and fatalities to community members trying to cross the road.
 Though there is a zebra crossing–and residents use it–they are getting hit by vehicles regardless.

 From the Field: Neema on Neighborhood Road Safety Activism

-Neema Swai, an Amend Programme Associate in Tanzania describes her visit to a community in Dar es Salaam that has taken road safety into its own hands:
+Neema Swai, an Amend Senior Programme Assistant in Tanzania describes her visit to a community in Dar es Salaam that has taken road safety into its own hands: